 Many people have contacted us looking to obtain Glass Gem seed.
 Demand has been very high for this rare variety.
 As such, our supplies are limited and vary according to the season.
 Check the Glass Gem listing on our website for current availability.
 For those that have asked about its edibility, Glass Gem is a flint corn used for making flour or as a popping corn.
 Unlike sweet corn, it is not typically eaten right off the cob.
 However, it was likely bred as an ornamental variety—for obvious reasons.
 Many of these exquisite ears are simply too beautiful to eat.

 We encourage everyone who grows Glass Gem corn to rejoin the ritual of seed saving by setting aside your favorite selections for replanting the following year.
 Share seed with your friends and neighbors, organize a seed swap, or start a seed library in your community.
+Share your Glass Gem story on facebook and connect with other growers.
 Support Native Seeds/SEARCH in our work to conserve and protect Glass Gem corn along with the nearly 2,000 rare, aridlands-adapted crop varieties we steward in our seed bank.
 Your efforts and energy make a difference.
 As Carl Barnes has taught us, all it takes is one person to create a more colorful, diverse and abundant world—one seed at a time.